Rennar77/health-aid-on-demand/README.md

 Get Advice: Submit your symptoms to receive basic guidance and see if a clinic referral is recommended.

-Review History: Check your "History" page to see a log of all your previous check-ins and the advice given.
+Review History: Check your "History" page to see a log of all your previous check-ins.

 #🎯 Hackathon Focus: SDGs 3 SDG 3: Good Health & Well-being: Democratizes access to basic health information, promoting preventative care and informed decision-making